 It's SUPER IMPORTANT that you have enough time to clear your hairs before the surgery.
 It's a general rule that about 1/3 - 2/3 of body hair is grown out at a given time (depending on an individual's genetics), while the rest is still hiding under the skin (dormant).
 Individual hairs go through 3 cycles of growth & shedding which takes about 3 months from the beginning stage to the last.
 We want to be able to catch all the hairs while they're grown out & not in hiding.

 The surgeon can catch & permanently remove remaining hairs during the actual surgery, called "cauterization."
-It's unclear how thorough "cauterization" is.
+It's unclear to me how thorough "cauterization" is.
 Please ask your surgeon for concerns.

 BETTER TO BE SAFE THAN SORRY!

 After your first & second electrolysis session, I will have a better understanding & estimate on when the hairs will be cleared for surgery.
 There are multiple factors to determine this, which include: